Real estate in Kenya

 The real estate sector in Kenya has seen a boom that began somewhere in the mid to late 2000s because the property market is responding to increased demand.

 In Nairobi, the capital and largest city of Kenya, there is one of the largest expatriate communities in the continent due to the significant number of multinationals who have chosen Nairobi as either their African hub or East and Central African hub.
+A boost in a landmark decision, the United Nations has revealed plans to set up three additional global offices in Nairobi, Kenya, by late 2026.
 The rebirth of property development in Nairobi has attracted global attention.
 In its 2012 Wealth Report, real estate management company, Knight Frank, ranked Nairobi as the fastest-growing real estate market in the world, outpacing cities like Miami and Monaco.
 Real estate prices in Nairobi rose 25 per cent between January and December 2011.
 Nairobi was also voted as one of the top 10 cities to watch by global real estate firm, Jones Lang LaSalle, out of 150 cities globally.